facts about medici family

 The Medici family’s patronage of art transformed Florence during the Renaissance.

-Their banking dynasty supplied the wealth to support famous artists like Michelangelo, Botticelli, and Leonardo da Vinci.
+Their banking dynasty provided the wealth to support famous artists such as Michelangelo, Botticelli, and Leonardo da Vinci.

-Cosimo de’ Medici and Lorenzo de’ Medici used their influence to give painters, sculptors, and architects opportunities.
+Cosimo de’ Medici and Lorenzo de’ Medici utilized their influence to provide painters, sculptors, and architects with opportunities.

 The Medici legacy remains visible in important sites and collections such as the Uffizi Gallery and the Palazzo Medici.